prometheus/prometheus/docs/querying/functions.md

 including its removal from PromQL. info has to be enabled via the [feature flag](../feature_flags.md#experimental-promql-functions) `--enable-feature=promql-experimental-functions`._

-`info(v instant-vector, [data-label-selector string])` finds, for each time series in v, all info series with corresponding _identifying_ labels (more on this later), and adds the union of their _data_ (i.e., non-identifying) labels to the time series.
-The second, optional, argument is a collection of data label matchers that may be used to constrain which info series to consider and which data labels to pick from them.
+`info(v instant-vector, [data-label-selector instant-vector])` finds, for each time series in `v`, all info series with matching _identifying_ labels (more on this later), and adds the union of their _data_ (i.e., non-identifying) labels to the time series.
+The second argument `data-label-selector` is optional.
+It is not a real instant vector, but uses a subset of its syntax.
+It must start and end with curly braces (`{ ... }`) and may only contain label matchers.
+The label matchers are used to constrain which info series to consider and which data labels to add to `v`.

 What we mean by identifying labels in this context is the subset that identifies an info metric.
 The remaining info metric labels are considered